griesenj/griesenj.github.io/_portfolio/paced.md

 ## Overview

 Paced is a project that stemmed from a graduate-level mobile application development class I took over the summer, ultimately serving as my final project deliverable for the course.
-The project executes Javascript code via React Native to produce an elegant splits timer dedicated to the concept of "speedrunning" a video game.
+The project executes JavaScript code via React Native to produce an elegant splits timer dedicated to the concept of "speedrunning" a video game.

 When speedrunning a given video game, the goal is generally the completion a game (or a subset thereof) as quickly as possible given a predetermined set of constraints.
 To track improvement over time it is advantageous for the player to use a tool to monitor the successful completion of various segments.
 These segments can then be compared to previous bests and provide an ongoing benchmark from which to assess the quality of a given speedrun.